gzeeeeeeeeero/ml-tour/Process of ML.md

 ## <u>Feature Selection (Dimensionality Reduction)</u>

 **Filter Method**: In this method, features are dropped based on their relation to the output, or how they are **correlating** to the output

 **Wrapper Method**: We split our data into subsets and train a model using this.
-Based on the output of the model, we add and subtract features and train the model again
+Based on the output of the model, we add and subtract features and train the model again.
+In the core a machine learning algorithm is used to give weights to features unlike filter methods.
+This is achieved by fitting the given machine learning algorithm used in the core of the model, ranking features by importance, discarding the least important features, and re-fitting the model.
+This process is repeated until a specified number of features remains

 **Intrinsic Method**: This method combines the qualities of both the Filter and Wrapper method to create the best subset